Free Solar for Low-Income Families Offers Promising Future for Renewable Energy

 On the subject of savings, Kavoussi said, “I was paying a couple hundred (dollars) per year… I know my bill was going to be less than $5 a month.
 It’s a dramatic reduction in price.”
 And this Davis resident wasn’t the only one to benefit from GRID’s efforts to improve energy sustainability.

 Homeowner Vicky McGill saw a tremendous reduction in her utility bill.
-With assistance from GRID, she managed to decrease her summer payments from $70 to $80 per month down to $0 to $15 per month.
+With assistance from GRID, she managed to decrease her summer payments from $80 per month down to almost $0.
 For those struggling to subsist on a low income, this extra money can make all the difference.

 The Impact of GRID

 Since GRID Alternatives Mid-Atlantic began in 2004, the nonprofit has saved families more than $100 million in energy expenses.
-They’ve also prevented more than 315,000 tons of greenhouse gases from harming the atmosphere and trained more than 14,000 volunteers to carry on their mission of energy sustainability.
+They’ve also prevented more than 315,000 tons of greenhouse gases from harming the atmosphere and trained more than 14,000 volunteers to carry on their mission.

 The future of the planet depends on organizations like GRID to make renewable energy accessible to those who can’t afford it.
 In normalizing solar panel technology, distancing ourselves from fossil fuel and adopting an eco-friendly attitude, there’s hope we can reverse the damage caused by pollutants.